We are in a time of an extraordinary global health challenge, and as things continue to shift, we thank you for your ongoing patience and support.

 English Language Proficiency:

-- TOEFL iBT Special Home Edition® is available in all areas that TOEFL iBT testing is normally available, except for Mainland China and Iran.
+- TOEFL iBT Special Home Edition® is available in all areas that TOEFL iBT testing is normally available, except for Iran.

 For those students not able to use the TOEFL at home test: